Parents / Students Handbook

 Will there be an assessment at the end of the school year?

-Yes. except for the red level, we assess our students in the middle and at the end of the year.
+Yes.
+All classes except for the red level (preK) are assessed in the middle and at the end of the year.
+Report cards will be provided to parents with student-specific feedback from teachers.